plenoptic-org/plenoptic_presentations/README.md

 note that the above should be run within the presentation's folder.

+## Linked images

+Some of the svgs used in the presentations include links to other images found in the `assets/` directory, which tends to improve performance over embedding them directly (especially for e.g., plots with many elements).
+The "including" svg file will contain a line like `xlink:href="other_image.svg"`; because both svg files live in the `assets` directory but the slides markdown lives one above it, the browser will be unable to find `other_image.svg`.
+To correct this, run:
+`correct_linked_paths.py including_image.svg`, which will prepend `assets/` to any paths that need it (it is safe to run this script multiple times on the same file).
+Note that this will break the path to `other_image.svg` in `inkscape`, which may make editing `including_image.svg` more difficult.

+This script is run on all svg images found in `assets/` folders during the build process.

 ## Assets

 The assets for these presentations (images, movies) are saved in [this OSF